influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/eventSource.md

 withScheme(scheme)
 ```

-Scheme to use for connecting to the host.
-Defaults to HTTP.
+"Scheme to use for connecting to the host.
+Defaults to HTTP."

 ## obj spec.template.container.lifecycle.postStart.tcpSocket

-TCPSocketAction describes an action based on opening a socket
+"TCPSocketAction describes an action based on opening a socket"

 ### fn spec.template.container.lifecycle.postStart.tcpSocket.withHost